-The European Patent Organisation (the Organisation or the EPO) is an intergovernmental organisation set up pursuant to the European Patent Convention (EPC) which entered into force in 1977.
+The European Patent Organisation (the EPO) is an intergovernmental organisation set up pursuant to the European Patent Convention (EPC) which entered into force in 1977.
 It is the outcome of the European countries' collective political determination to establish a unitary patent system in Europe.

-The Organisation comprises its legislative body, the Administrative Council, and its executive body, the European Patent Office (the Office).
-The Organisation is represented by the President of the Office.
-The task of the Organisation is to grant European patents and is carried out by the Office supervised by the Administrative Council.
+The EPO comprises its legislative body, the Administrative Council, and its executive body, the European Patent Office (the Office).
+The EPO is represented by the President of the Office.
+The task of the EPO is to grant European patents and is carried out by the Office supervised by the Administrative Council.

-The Organisation is a legal entity and has its seat in Munich, a branch at The Hague/Rijswijk and sub-offices in Berlin and Vienna.
+The EPO is a legal entity and has its seat in Munich, a branch at The Hague/Rijswijk and sub-offices in Berlin and Vienna.
 The address of its head office is Bob-van-Benthem-Platz 1, 80469 Munich, Germany.

-As laid down in the EPC and in the Organisation's Financial Regulations (FinRegs), the financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as provided by the International Accounting Standards Board (IASB).
+As laid down in the EPC and in the EPO's Financial Regulations, the financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as provided by the International Accounting Standards Board (IASB).

-These financial statements were authorised for issue by the President on 15 April 2024.
+These financial statements were authorised for issue by the President on 15 April 2025.